dodecastudio/craft-blurhash/README.md

 ## Settings

 Default settings can be overridden.
-Please see the `config.php` file for details.
+Please see the `blurhash-config.php` file for details.

 ## Licence 🌳